Best Pregnancy Safe Serum (Updated 2026 Guide)

 CAUTION

 Fragrance is a mixture of aromatic chemicals in scented products.
 Contains phthalates linked to preterm birth and neurodevelopmental effects in children.
-Synthetic fragrance blends often contain phthalates, which research has linked to preterm birth, pregnancy loss, and developmental effects.
-Opt for unscented or naturally scented alternatives.
+Synthetic fragrances often contain phthalates, which are endocrine disruptors linked to preterm birth and developmental issues.
+Since manufacturers aren't required to disclose fragrance components, fragrance free is the safest choice.

 CAUTION

-Palmitoyl tetrapeptide 7 is short chains of amino acids used in skincare for anti aging and skin repair benefits.
+Palmitoyl tripeptide 1 is short chains of amino acids used in skincare for anti aging and skin repair benefits.
 Lack adequate human pregnancy safety data, and the wide variety of peptide types makes generalized safety assessments difficult.
-An anti aging peptide that lacks adequate human pregnancy safety data.
-The wide variety of peptide types makes safety assessments difficult, so caution is recommended.
+An anti aging peptide without sufficient pregnancy safety studies.
+While peptides are generally considered lower risk than retinoids, the lack of data means it's best to avoid during pregnancy when possible.

 salicylic acid